Download Bwana and drop it into your applications folder. Then, without even running

 Bwana means 'Mr' or 'Sir' in Swahili.
 We thought it a fitting name for a man page viewer that integrates with Safari.
 The Bwana icon is a copy of one of the earliest rock drawings of man by man, found in a cave in Namibia.

-sudo easy_install -U mercurial -- Intall Mercurial
+sudo easy_install -U mercurial -- Install Mercurial

-hg clone http://bitbucket.org/bruji/bwana/ -- Get Bwana
+hg clone https://bitbucket.org/bruji/bwana/ -- Get Bwana

 License